 Effective Communication

-Communication and clear expectations go hand-in-hand.
+Effective communication and clear expectations go hand-in-hand.
 You can’t have one without the other.

-One of the categories, Clarity of Expectations, is made up of several questions that measure how well employees understand their role, job description, and the expectations of them.
-On two of the questions, one about job description and one about expectations the average score for employees is 8.1, which is pretty good.
+The questions in the category, Clarity of Expectations is interesting.
+They measure how well employees understand their role, job description, and the expectations of them.
+On two of the questions, one about job descriptions and one about expectations the average score for employees is 8.4 and 8.5 respectively.
+These are excellent scores.
 However, in the same category, when asked if they get positive or constructive feedback, they score their companies at 6.5.
-In the Communications category, scores range from a low of 5.1 (I have a voice) to an overall average of 6.2.
+In the Communications category, scores range from a low of 5.8 (I have a voice) to an overall average of 6.7.
+This is a significant gap and employers would be wise to consider how to address it.

 Employee Engagement